gorse-io/docs/src/docs/gorse-dashboard.md

 ## Users

 The user page lists all users currently present in Gorse and can be searched by user ID.
-The information displayed includes the user ID, user labels, last active time and last update time of recommendation.
+The information displayed includes the user ID, user labels, last active time and last update time of the recommendation.

 ![](../img/dashboard-users.png)